MyCryptoHQ/support.mycrypto.com/src/content/networks/run-your-own-node-with-mycrypto.md

 ##### Connect to your node

-*  Open `index.html` from the MyCrypto release you downloaded in your browser.
+*  Open the MyCrypto desktop application.

-* In upper right corner there is a node switcher.
+*  At the bottom-left there is a node switcher.
 Here is where you can select which node / chain you are connected to.

-*  Click it & choose `Add Custom Node`
+*  Click it, scroll all the way down & choose `Add Custom Node`

-*   Enter a `name` for your node
+*   Enter a `Node Name` for your node

 *   URL: `http://127.0.0.1`